 Seminar

-Use BARR’s SEL curriculum (I-Times and U-Times) to foster a climate for learning
+Use BARR’s lessons (U-Times and I-Times) to foster a climate for learning

-Relationships and social emotional learning (SEL) don’t just happen.
-Both require intentionality.
-To foster teacher-to-student and student-to-student relationships, BARR teachers facilitate a weekly 30-minute SEL lesson (I-Times or U-Times) focused on helping students learn and practice essential life skills.
+To foster teacher-to-student and student-to-student relationships, BARR teachers facilitate a weekly 30-minute lesson (U-Times or I-Times) focused on helping students learn and practice essential life skills.

 Student with teacher